 Brussels Independent Film Festival announces winners of Atomium Film Awards 2020

-The third edition of the renewed Brussels Independent Film Festival closed Saturday evening after a week full of films from all over the globe with the presentation of the 'Atomium Film Awards'.
+The 2020 edition of the renewed Brussels Independent Film Festival closed Saturday evening after a week full of films from all over the globe with the presentation of the 'Atomium Film Awards'.
 The filmmakers were crowned with edible chocolate awards made by Belgian chocolatier Wim Vyverman.

 The prize for the Best Narrative Feature Film went to 'The Names Of The Flowers' (Bolivia) by Bahman Tavoosi.
 As Bolivia stages the 50th anniversary of Ernesto "Che" Guevara’s death, Julia, an old countryside teacher, is invited to share her historical story with the world: giving a bowl of soup to the captured guerrilla in her classroom, while he recited a poem about flowers to her, a few hours before his death.
 The invitation is withdrawn soon after, as other women step forward, claiming the story of “the soup and the flower” as their own.
 The jury members praised the film's “remarkable color design and framing”, as well as its “breathtaking performances”.
 'Hollow Heart' (Denmark) by Emilie Marloth Frøkjær received the award for Best Narrative Short Film.
 Ellen has achieved great success on the art scene with her installation piece "Hollow Heart", where she scans and projects her sick daughter's heart in front of a live audience.
 As the press begins to doubt Ellen's talent, she chooses to restage the piece bigger and wilder.
 But as her daughter Adalyn enters puberty and is more fragile than ever, Ellen must choose between chasing fame or assuring Adalyn's health.
 The jury found the film an “astounding piece of cinema which deeply resonates”.